jackgcrawford/jackcrawford/_pages/publications.md

 ---
 layout: archive
 title: "Research 研究業績"
-page_title: "Research 研究業績 | Jack Crawford"
+page_title: "Jack Crawford | Publications and Research"
 description: "A selection of publications by Jack Crawford on electric mobility and sustainable development in Asia and the Pacific."
 permalink: /research/
 author_profile: true